 It reads like a generic administrative assistant job description from Craigslist.

 Listen, hiring managers know the responsibilities and duties of an administrative assistant.
-They wrote the job ad you’re replying to.
+They wrote the job ad to hire new employees.

 Curious how you can give your resume a boost like our candidate in the right example?

 Here are the best tips for talking about administrative assistant duties and responsibilities: